-Welcome one and welcome all to the second anniversary of Retro Freak Reviews!
-It’s hard to believe that two years have already passed since I started rumbling about retro computer games.
-And to celebrate such magnanimous occasion, let’s take a look of one the best graphic adventures ever made (and a personal favorite): The Secret of Monkey Island.
+Welcome one and welcome all to the 2nd anniversary of Retro Freak Reviews!
+It’s hard to believe that 2 years have already passed since I started rumbling about retro computer games.
+And to celebrate such a magnanimous occasion, let’s take a look at one of the best graphic adventures ever made (and a personal favourite): The Secret of Monkey Island.

 The Secret of Monkey Island is a graphic adventure made by Lucasfilm Games (before changing its name to Lucasarts).
 It was originally released in 1990 for the Amiga and DOS (both the EGA and the VGA versions).
-It was re-released the next year for the Atari ST and in 1992 it was ported to the FM Towns, Macintosh and the SEGA CD/MEGA CD.
-Also in 1992 it was re-released in CD-ROM format for DOS.
+It was re-released the next year for the Atari ST and in 1992 it was ported to the FM Towns, Macintosh and the Sega Mega-CD.
+Also in 1992, it was re-released in CD-ROM format for DOS.

 And as always, let’s first look at the cover:

 This is probably one of the most famous video game covers of all times and I can see why.
-It’s colorful, full of great imagery (that actually appears in the game) and it could perfectly be a book cover or a movie poster.
+It’s colourful, with great imagery (that actually appears in the game) and it could perfectly be a book cover or a movie poster.
 It’s that good!
 The only nitpick I might have is that someone might get the idea of this being a serious game.
-But a closer look at the use of bright colors at least give the impression of a light-hearted game, in my opinion.
+But a closer look at the use of bright colours can at least give the impression of a light-hearted game, in my opinion.

 But it’s time to boot this scallywag:

-As you can see in the video, you take the role of Guybrush Threepwood (not the weirdest name you’ll find throughout the game), a wannabe pirate who travels to Mêlée Island (somewhere in Caribbean Sea) in order to become a full fledged pirate during the Golden Age of Piracy.
+As you can see in the video, you take the role of Guybrush Threepwood, a wannabe pirate who travelled to Mêlée Island (somewhere in the Caribbean Sea) to become a full-fledged pirate during the Golden Age of Piracy.
 And during that particular quest, he finds himself embroiled in a ghost story that will take him to the eponymous Monkey Island.

-The FM Towns and CD-ROM version feature a graphic inventory with icons instead of words that would later be used in the Special Edition of the game.
+The FM Towns and CD-ROM versions feature a graphic inventory with icons instead of words that would later be used in the Special Edition of the game.

 Another feature that was originally introduced in this game is the ability to select several different responses (that range from common to funny) during dialogues.
 And each different response will elicit a different reply with whoever Guybrush is talking to (most of the time at least).
 It makes the game a bit more varied and replayable as most players tend to choose different responses in subsequent playthroughs just to see all the different reactions from the characters.

 The humour, like I said, is the true highlight of the game.
-From the dialogue, to the physical humour, to the puns, to the references to other Lucasarts’ titles, to the zaniness; The Secret of Monkey Island oozes with comedy throughout and I challenge anyone to play this game with a serious face.
+From the dialogue to the physical humour, to the puns, to the references to other Lucasarts’ titles, to the zaniness.
+The Secret of Monkey Island oozes with comedy throughout and I challenge anyone to play this game with a serious face.
 It’s impossible, I tell you!
-The comedic gameplay is also another Lucasarts’ trademark since Maniac Mansion and most, if not all, Lucasarts’ graphic adventures would continue that tradition.
+The comedic gameplay is also another Lucasarts’ trademark since Maniac Mansion and most Lucasarts’ graphic adventures would continue this tradition.

-Like I said before, the point-and-click mouse interface is very easy to use and intuitive.
-Even if you’ve never played a graphic adventure before, it’s extremely easy to pick it up and understand its mechanics and interface.
-With five acts, the game is more or less long (it depends on well you play it), although I personally think that the last two acts are a bit short by comparison.
+Like I said before, the point-and-click mouse interface is very intuitive.
+Even if you’ve never played a graphic adventure before, it’s extremely easy to understand at 1st glance.
+With 5 acts, the game is more or less long (it depends on well you play it), although I personally think that the last 2 acts are a bit short by comparison.

-The Amiga version has better music and sound effects, although it doesn’t look quite as colorful as the VGA DOS version and the Macintosh version adds a filter that smooths the rough edges around the sprites.
-Still I think the DOS CD-ROM version is the ultimate original version of the game (Monkey Island fans still argue to this day which is the best version).
+The Amiga version has better music and sound effects, although it doesn’t look quite as colourful as the VGA DOS version and the Macintosh version adds a filter that smooths the rough edges around the sprites.
+Still, I think the DOS CD-ROM version is the ultimate original version of the game (Monkey Island fans still argue to this day which is the best version).

-This game spawned a quite popular series that peaked with the second title, Lechuck’s Revenge, despite a small controversy (which we’ll tackle on when we’ll review it).
+This game spawned a quite popular series that peaked with the 2nd title, LeChuck’s Revenge, despite a small controversy (which we’ll tackle when we’ll review it).

 So, what did you think of the anniversary so far?
 I hope you’ve enjoyed the review and please share your thoughts in the comment section below or on our social media.
 Until then, keep on buccaneering and playing!